Jane Street Says Retail Demand Drove Its India Trading Activity

 Does higher retail participation increase volatility?

-It can, especially during periods of heavy speculative activity, which is why oversight is important.
+It can, particularly during periods of heavy speculative activity, highlighting the importance of regulatory oversight.